-Act 8 of the 2016 Second Extraordinary Session of the Louisiana Legislature amended R.S.
-47:287.95 which provides for an apportionment percent that is to be applied to the taxpayer's total net apportionable income in determining the Louisiana net apportionable income.
-As a result of Act 8, taxpayers other than certain oil and gas businesses, now use a single revenue ratio to apportion income.
-Specific revenue ratios are prescribed for air, pipeline, other transportation businesses, and certain service enterprises.
-A general revenue ratio is prescribed for manufacturing, merchandising and any other business for which a formula is not specifically prescribed.
+Revised Statute 47:287.95 provides for an apportionment percent that is to be applied to the taxpayer's total net apportionable income in determining the Louisiana net apportionable income.
+Specific revenue ratios are prescribed for air, transportation businesses other than air or pipeline, broadcasting, and certain service enterprises.
+A single revenue ratio is prescribed for manufacturing, merchandising, pipeline transportation, and any other business for which a formula is not specifically prescribed.
 A specific apportionment formula, consisting of four ratios is prescribed for certain oil and gas businesses.
-The statute contemplates that only one specific formula is used in determining the apportionment percent, that being the formula prescribed for the taxpayer's primary business.
-As a general rule, where a taxpayer is engaged in more than one business, the taxpayer's primary business is that which is the primary source of the taxpayer's net apportionable income.
+The statute contemplates that only one specific formula prescribed for the taxpayer's primary business.
+As a general rule, where a taxpayer is engaged in more than one business, the taxpayer's net apportionable income.